Build Log

 Goals

-As usual, I like to start with a set of goals for any project.
-So, for building a machine it's easiest to set goals based on the workloads it'll be used for.
-My workloads:
+As usual, I like to establish a set of goals for any project.
+When it comes to building a machine, it's easiest to set goals based on the workloads it will be used for.
+My workloads include:

-• Local Kubernetes for POCing new technologies in the space
+• Local Kubernetes for experimenting with new technologies

-• Graphically intensive development workflows (Unity3D and EDA tools)
+• Engaging in graphically intensive development workflows (Unity3D and EDA tools)

-• Occasional gaming when a title comes out I want to mess with
+• Occasional gaming when I want to try out a new title

-• Would be nice to be able to experiment more with hash cracking once I get into cryptography more in the future
+• The ability to experiment more with hash cracking as I delve deeper into cryptography

-• A nice trade-off between single-thread performance and lots of threads.
+• Achieving a balance between single-thread performance and a high number of threads

-• A full custom water-loop for the thrill of doing it and the learning experience
+• Building a full custom water loop for the thrill and learning experience

-• Ability to expand hard-drive capacity a lot, but a single M.2 drive to start
+• Ensuring the ability to expand hard drive capacity significantly, starting with a single M.2 drive

 Parts Selection